ualib/agda-algebras/homomorphisms.lagda.rst

             ↓ /
              𝑪

 We now formalize the statement and proof of this basic fact.
+(Notice that the proof is fully constructive.)

 ::